 (WOLO1003-3503 / 3 credits / 60 hours)

-The course enhances students’ Wolof oral and writing proficiency, and introduces them to the variety of Senegal’s rural and urban linguistic cultures.
-The course takes advantage of students’ immersion in Senegalese society.
-Students spend 30 hours on formal classroom instruction and another 30 hours on field activities supporting language acquisition such as sports, song and dance, shopping, cooking and treasure hunts.
-Proficiency assessment includes oral and written tests and students’ use of French during the program.
-Class level assignment is assessed via an oral proficiency test.
-A midterm assessment reviews progress in order to reassign class level.
-An end-of-semester assessment determines students’ final proficiency level.
+The intensive Wolof language course is primarily intended to enhance students’ Wolof oral and writing proficiency and to introduce students to the variety of Senegal’s rural and urban cultures.
+The course is deliberately designed to take full advantage of students’ immersion in Senegalese society.
+Students spend 24 hours on formal classroom instruction and another 30 hours on field activities that are intended to support language acquisition.
+Field assignments in recreational activities such as sports, song and dance, shopping, cooking, and treasure hunts enhance students’ language acquisition in interesting and engaging ways, build new vocabulary, and develop intercultural competence.
+Students practice learned vocabulary and fluency using simple texts, moving to more complex texts as they gradually develop their language abilities.
+Language proficiency assessment will include in-class oral and written tests and student’s use of Wolof throughout the course of the program, in everyday life and field assignments.
+Student’s language abilities are assessed through an oral proficiency test at the beginning of the semester to determine language class level assignment.
+A second midterm assessment reviews progress in order to reassign class level.
+A third assessment at the end of the semester determines students’ final language proficiency level.

 In addition to taking the above courses, students will also need to enroll in one of the following two courses:

 Independent Study Project – syllabus